-Here's How Long the iOS 15 Update Takes
+Here's How Long the iOS 15.1 Update Takes

 After the installation finishes up, you might need to spend time logging into your iCloud account, signing into your device’s various apps and services, and/or setting up Apple Pay.

-You also might want to spend some time checking your important data (photos, music, etc) to make sure everything carried over properly from iOS 14.
+You also might want to spend some time checking your important data (photos, music, etc) to make sure everything carried over properly.

 After you do that, make sure you test your core applications and services to ensure they’re working normally.
-New operating systems can cause apps to go haywire.
+New iOS software can cause apps to go haywire.

 If you notice an issue with one or more of your apps, try downloading the latest version.
 Developers are currently rolling out iOS 15 support updates.